akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/README.md

 2. __Bayesian Gaussian Mixture__
 (if one want to read about bayesian Gaussian Mixture they can go to this  [Link](https://www.analyticsvidhya.com/blog/2019/10/gaussian-mixture-models-clustering/)

-- The whole reaosn to select Bayesiian Gaussian Mixture was that it was able to decide on its own the right number of clusters required for a given problem.
+- The whole reaosn to select Bayesian Gaussian Mixture was that it was able to decide on its own the right number of clusters required for a given problem.
-- Thus we dont need to evaulate the cluster required just like kmeans.
+- Thus we dont need to evaulate the number of cluster required, just like kmeans.
 - When I fit my matrix dataset using Bayessian Gaussan Mixture, this is the result I get:<br/>

 |Cluster|Observations|